Welcome to High School Mountain Biking for the Grand Valley area!

 The team rides together three times per week, of which two are mandatory.
 All high schools ride together as a team in the either the Lunch Loops or Kokopelli Trail systems.
 We break up into 4 to 6 groups based on skill level, and always have a great time.
 Student athletes are accompanied by a small army of volunteer ride leaders and coaches.

-The times for practice generally fall from 6 to 8pm, though it moves up a bit later in fall because of failing sunlight.
+The times for practice generally fall from 6 to 8pm, though it moves up a bit earlier in fall because of failing sunlight.

 Team get-togethers include spaghetti suppers and trail maintenance days.
 The season culminates with a team banquet just after the state championship.